Daytona State College welcomes international students!

 2. Submit Transcripts

-Submit final, official high school or GED transcript including a graduation date.
-Submit final, official transcripts from any U.S., regionally accredited college or university you have attended.
+Submit final, official high school or GED® transcript including a graduation date.
+Submit final, official transcripts from all colleges or universities you have attended.
 An official transcript is one that arrives in a sealed envelope.
 Have all official transcripts sent directly to: Daytona State College Admissions Office, 1200 W International Speedway Blvd, Daytona Beach, FL 32114.

 If you graduated high school or have attended college in another country, please download the information sheet, Evaluating Credentials from Outside the U.S., and follow the instructions.
 Contact Admissions for more information about your transcript requirements.
 Please DO NOT submit your original documents to the College.